 - Parents, health workers, and volunteers were trained in nutrition and food preparation for children and pregnant women to combat malnutrition.

-- Health workers were trained in the prevention and treatment of illnesses including malaria, diarrheal diseases, and HIV, as well as strategies for effectively educating community members on these issues.
+- Health workers were trained on the prevention and treatment of illnesses including malaria, diarrheal diseases, and HIV and AIDS, as well as strategies for effectively educating community members on these issues.

 Education for Better Lives